Infinitode/Infinitode/README.md

 #### Latest changes:

+- Updated the website's styling.
+View the live site here: https://infinitode.netlify.app.
+- Created new APIs and overhauled the documentation, including cURL quickstart examples for each API.
+View the docs: https://infinitode-docs.gitbook.io/documentation.
 - Added all models from OPEN-ARC to Hugging Face for easier access.
 View them here: https://huggingface.co/InfinitodeLTD.
 - Uploaded an OPEN-ARC model (TWNGM) to [Hugging Face](https://huggingface.co/InfinitodeLTD/TWNGM-OPEN-ARC).
 - Updated and revamped the documentation on [GitBook](https://infinitode-docs.gitbook.io/documentation).